epinio/epinio/docs/howtos/development.md

 ### Install cert-manager

-[Cert Manager](https://cert-manager.io/) is an external dependency of Epinio and it's not installed by the official helm-chart.
+[Cert Manager](https://cert-manager.io/) is an external dependency of Epinio and is not installed by the official helm-chart.
 There is a `make` target that will install cert-manager on the cluster to be used by the Epinio installation later:

 ```